Encoding Ladders: What You Need to Know

 The ceiling is the top rate that you want to support; you see Apple’s ladder peaks at 7800 kbps.
 Not only is the top rung the most expensive rung to deliver, but in many regions, like the US, Europe, and Scandinavia, it’s almost always the stream that’s delivered to the most viewers.
 For this reason, economics almost always dictate your top rate; whatever your monetization plan is for your video, you need to make sure you can afford to distribute at this rate.

-Amazon estimates the cost of distributing an 8 Mbps feed in a useful example here, which comes out to just under $0.30/hour.
+Amazon estimates the cost of distributing an 8 Mbps feed, which comes out to just under $0.30/hour.
 Your cost will vary, but you should determine that cost, and make sure it’s affordable when setting the ceiling.

 Choosing Intermediate Bitrates